 This is a starter meditation to help you evolve a daily meditation practice.
 The track begins with an introduction to the reasons for meditation, followed by the guided meditation itself.
 The track is partially guided and partially self-directed, primarily so you can develop the tools you need to meditate on your own eventually.
-A worksheet accompanies the track, including a commitment-to-meditate-for-30-days statement (signed by you!) and an area where you are encouraged to record your meditation experiences.
 This meditation is approximately 30 minutes long and essentially "begins" at 4 minutes (after intro).

 Nidra is known as "yogic sleep," a paradoxical state of being between sleep and consciousness that's extremely conducive to deep relaxation.
 During this meditation, you will remain relaxed but also very aware.
 This form of meditation has been proven to be effective primarily in the areas of stress, tension, and anxiety reduction.
 As with most meditations, Yoga Nidra is an excellent way to slow down the pace of our “busy existence,” gain presence while achieving deeper levels of awareness and well-being.
 If this is practiced consistently, most individuals report it having a positive impact on their everyday waking experience, that is, just feeling a little bit more chilled and relaxed during everyday activities.
 This meditation begins with a brief discussion of Yoga Nidra and offers instructions for the overall mediation.
 After, the introduction, the actual meditation starts around 2 minutes.
 Just be gentle with yourself and use this meditation as often as needed.